rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 3. Studying about Flask and Heroku
 4. Looking for how the predict function of the model works because this is required for the web app deployment
 5. Preparing the documentation

+30/08/2020

+1. Training the original model on mix of own and public dataset.
+2. Preparing presentation report